someobserver/recurgence/math/10-simulation-architecture/index.md

 ### **10.10 The Epistemic Engine: Formal Perspective**

-The simulation framework described here serves as a prototype **epistemic engine**—a computational substrate for the recursive stabilization and evolution of coherent symbolic systems.
+The simulation framework described here is a prototype **epistemic engine**—a computational substrate for the recursive stabilization and evolution of coherent symbolic systems.
 Its principal capacities include:

 - **Recursive Cognitive Substrate:** Implements iterative field-theoretic updates, allowing for the emergence and maintenance of semantic coherence within a discretized manifold.
 - **Artificial Agent Dynamics:** Facilitates the formal study of agents capable of reflective, structured sensemaking, grounded in the recursive architecture of Recurgent Field Theory.